tableau/hyper-db/website/docs/sql/external/formats.md

 `Int` unsigned, 32 bit | `BigInt` |
 `Int` unsigned, 64 bit | `Numeric(20,0)` | Not recommended - processing is slower than other Int types.
 `FloatingPoint` with any precision | `DOUBLE PRECISION` | Half floats are not supported.
-`Decimal(precision, scale)` | `NUMERIC(precision, scale)` | We do not support precision > 38.
+`Decimal(precision, scale)` | `NUMERIC(precision, scale)` | Hyper does not support precision > 38.
 For better performance, we recommend using precision <= 18.
 `Date` | `Date` |
-`Time` | `Time` | Hyper does not support nano second precision and truncates it to micro seconds.
+`Time` | `Time` | Hyper does not support nano second precision and truncates it to microseconds.
-`Timestamp` without timezone | `TIMESTAMP` | Hyper does not support nano second precision.
+`Timestamp` without timezone | `TIMESTAMP` | Hyper does not support nanosecond precision.
-`Timestamp` with timezone | `TIMESTAMPTZ` | Hyper does not support nano second precision.
+`Timestamp` with timezone | `TIMESTAMPTZ` | Hyper does not support nanosecond precision.
 `UTF8` | `Text`

-Hyper supports version 1.3.
+Hyper supports version 1.3 of the Arrow specification.
 The following Arrow features are not supported:

-- Data types: Interval, LargeUtf8, Struct, lists, union, map types, Binary, LargeBinary, FixedSizeBinary, Half Float
+- Data types: Interval, LargeUtf8, Struct, lists, union, map types, Binary, LargeBinary, FixedSizeBinary, HalfFloat

 - Run end or dictionary encoding

-- Arrow internal compression, i.e. no LZ4 compression on `RecordBatches` (see `RecordBatch::compression` in the [arrow messages schema](https://github.com/apache/arrow/blob/main/format/Message.fbs))
+- Arrow internal compression, i.e., LZ4 compression, on record batches (see `RecordBatch::compression` in the [Arrow messages schema](https://github.com/apache/arrow/blob/main/format/Message.fbs))

-- Big Endian Arrow
+- Big-Endian encoding

-- duplicated / non unique column names
+- Duplicated, i.e., non-unique, column names

-- Arrow with zero columns
+- Schemas with zero columns

 :::note
 If an Arrow file contains columns with unsupported data types, Hyper can still read the other columns in the file, as long as you do not select any unsupported columns.
 This is not the case for unsupported encodings, e.g. dictionary encodings.
 Hyper cannot read Arrow files that contain any dictionaries.
 :::

 :::note
-Hyper parallelizes the processing on the granularity of `RecordBatches`, we recommend batch sizes of a few thousands rows.
+Since Hyper parallelizes queries on the granularity of record batches, we recommend batch sizes of a few thousand rows.
 :::